awesome-llm-papers/awesome-llm-papers.github.io/_publications/mcguffie2020radicalization.markdown

 citations: 81
 bibkey: mcguffie2020radicalization
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2009.06807'}]
-tags: [GPT, Model Architecture, Prompting]
+tags: [GPT, Prompting, Model Architecture]
 ---
 In this paper, we expand on our previous research of the potential for abuse of generative language models by assessing GPT-3.
 Experimenting with prompts